 Dr Samuel Short

-Sam is an Industrial Associate at IfM Education and Consultancy Services (IfM ECS).
+Sam is an Industrial Associate with IfM Engage.
 He is working with new ventures, SMEs, large organisations and policymakers in all geographic regions, on business transformation and value creation, with a specific focus on industrial sustainability.
 He seeks to help industry, governments, and society tackle the world’s biggest environmental and social sustainability challenges, while at the same time delivering new forms of value and superior competitive advantage from sustainability initiatives.

 Sam holds a PhD from the IfM Centre for Industrial Sustainability.
 He is interested in how industry and policymakers can drive the transition towards a more sustainable future.
 He has specific interests and expertise in business model innovation and collaborative networks for sustainability, tools and methods to support innovation for sustainability, sustainable development and policy approaches for developing nations, circular economy, industrial symbiosis, ethical trade, environmental and social stewardship, sufficiency-based models, and ‘net-positive’ regenerative approaches to business.
 He is actively engaged in ongoing academic research and education, and serves as a supervisor for Master’s students projects.